programmer-1991/quiz-app-PP2/README.md

 - __The Header__

   - Featured at the top of the page, the header shows the game name: Quiz To Learn and it is easy to see for the user.
-  - This header clearly tells the user what game they are playing.
+  - It clearly tells the user what game they are playing.
+  - It is clickable in case the user wants to restart the game.

 ![Logo](assets/images/)